-Chinese Spicy Garlic Eggplant.
-Tender eggplant cooked in a spicy, savoury garlic sauce fried with aromatic dried red chilies, green onions, and ginger.
-This delicious Chinese eggplant recipe is ready in 30 minutes.
-Great as a side dish or as a main course.
+Tender eggplant cooked in a spicy, savoury garlic sauce with aromatic red chilies, green onions, and ginger.
+This quick and easy Chinese spicy garlic eggplant is made in 30 minutes and restaurant-quality!
+A veggie side dish for all the eggplant lovers!

 Jump to: